darijgr/lambda/README.md

 [Yau's *&lambda;-rings* book](http://www.worldscientific.com/worldscibooks/10.1142/7664)
 and in Hazewinkel's
 [*Witt vectors* notes](https://arxiv.org/abs/0804.3888).
-Nevertheless, the notes might be of some marginal use.
+Nevertheless, the notes might be of some use.

 ## PDF